Kacper99/jvm-gradle-template/README.md

 ## Using this template
 - Change the group in [versioning.gradle.kts](buildSrc/src/main/kotlin/versioning.gradle.kts).
 - Rename the project name in [settings.gradle.kts](settings.gradle.kts).
 - Delete all the Hello World related classes.
+You may use the [delete-example-code.sh](delete-example-code.sh) script to to do this: `./delete-example-code.sh`
 - Update your jacoco configuration in [testing.gradle.kts](buildSrc/src/main/kotlin/testing.gradle.kts).

 ## Adding additional modules